D-Lanz/wildattend_admin/README.md

-# WildAttend: Location-Aware Attendance Tracking
+# WildAttend - Admin Side

 ## Project Title
 **Location-Aware Attendance Tracking: A Mobile Application for Efficient Monitoring and Management of CITU Faculty and Student Attendance**